SimonYet2See/Algonquin25W-CP/README.md

 # Algonquin25W-CP
 Timetable for 25W Computer Programming Coop
-With the modified script by Claude to correct the otherwise crooked table fomate.
+With the modified script by Claude to correct the otherwise crooked table format.